tannergaucher/portfolio-site-old/site/src/content/posts/2019/practical-guide-to-algorithms/index.md

 > #### Logarithmic versus exponential
 >
 > In logarithmic time, as input increases, number of operations decreases by a fraction.
 Time complexity increases by a fraction, thus it grows slowly.
-This means logarithmic is often better than linear with large data sets.
+This means logarithmic is often better than linear with large datasets.

 ## Space complexity